SuperDuperDB/chat-with-your-docs-backend/README.md

-# FastAPI Chat with Docs App Tutorial
+# FastAPI Chat with Docs Apps Tutorial

 This tutorial will guide you through setting up a basic FastAPI application for handling questions with documentation.
 The tutorial covers both local development and deployment to the Fly.io platform.